ddella/WebSocket/README.md

 docker run -it --rm --name ws --hostname ws --domainname example.com --ip 172.31.10.20 -p 10080:10080 --network frontend --mount type=bind,source="$(pwd)"/server,target=/usr/src/myapp,readonly -w /usr/src/myapp websocket_server python secure_ws.py 172.31.10.20 10080
 ```

->You can start both WebSocket servers since they listen on different TCP port and the mounted directory is readonly.
+>You can start both `ws://` and `wss://` servers since they listen on different TCP port and the mounted directory is readonly.
+It's the same Python script, I just did a small hack so if you don't supply a certificate it starts in non-secure mode.

 ## Step 4 — Test the WebSocket Server

-Start your browser, type this in the url bar `localhost:8080`, fill the information and press `connect`.
+Start your browser, type this url `localhost:8080`, fill the information and press `connect`.
 Type a message in the `input message box` and hit the button `Send Message`, if Successful, the server will send the message back in the box below.

 ![Successful connection](images/connect.jpg "Success")